NoahHsu/noahhsu.github.io/docs/System Design/DB/Mysql_Trap_when_DB_Read-Write_Separate_and_Parent-Child_Relationship_Schema_without_Transaction.md

 The reason we fell into this trap is that we initially wrote the insert child table record one by one without using a transaction.
 When we faced increased loading, we decided to use a Read-Write separate architecture, aware that it might cause data inconsistency in the read part.
 However, we didn't realize that our coding practices for inserting data also affect how the replica loads data.

-To step out the trap, **insert all child records within a transaction or in a single statement**, ensuring they are not saved separately.
-If this is difficult, there are still some workarounds, such as adding an extra field in the parent table to denote the expected number of child records and then modify the retry logic to check if the query result matches this value. or send all the needed data to second consumer instead of querying from replica DB.
+To step out of the trap, **insert all child records within a transaction or in a single statement**, ensuring they are not saved separately.
+If this is difficult, there are still some workarounds, such as adding an extra field in the parent table to denote the expected number of child records and then modifying the retry logic to check if the query result matches this value. or send all the needed data to the second consumer instead of querying from a replica DB.

 ---

-## Sumarry
+## SumMarry

 In this article, we first provide a brief overview of how the MySQL replica DB syncs data from the main DB.
 Second, we introduce a scenario that could cause an incorrect result if a query occurs during partial replication due to inserting data separately.
-We then identify that the cause is historical technical debt and a lack of comprehensive knowledge on DB replication.
+We then identify that the cause is historical technical debt and a lack of comprehensive knowledge of DB replication.
 Finally, we discuss how to avoid this error by merging multiple inserts into a single statement or using transactions.
 Additionally, we explore some workarounds to avoid this trap if a single statement or transaction is not feasible in certain cases.

 Thank you for reading!